MadAppGang/react-selections/README.md

 ### Usage

-You need to specify an area the selections will be active inside of.
+You need to specify an area for the selections to be rendered inside of.
 Selections can't be drawn outside the container.
 The package provides a container component, which you should use to render as a parent node to your selections (and other components as well).

 ```javascript
 import { SelectionContainer, InteractiveSelection } from 'react-selections';